Skip to Content

 Understanding Drug Crimes in Florida

-Florida law classifies controlled substances into five schedules based on the potential for abuse, accepted medical use, and safety or dependence liability.
-Schedule I drugs, such as heroin and LSD, are considered the most dangerous with no medical use, while Schedule V drugs, like some cough preparations, have the lowest potential for abuse.
-Understanding these classifications can aid in preparing a defense, as penalties often correlate with the drug schedule.
-Our drug crime attorney in St. Johns County is adept at interpreting these nuances to construct a strong defense tailored to your circumstances.
+Florida law divides controlled substances into five schedules, ranking them by potential for abuse, accepted medical use, and risk of addiction or dependency.
+Schedule I drugs, such as heroin and LSD, are considered the most dangerous and have no approved medical use.
+Schedule V drugs, including certain cough medicines, have the lowest risk.
+Understanding these classifications is key—penalties typically track the schedule.
+Our drug attorney in St. Johns County uses this framework to develop specific defense strategies for your case.

 Call First Coast Criminal Defense today at (904) 474-3115 or contact us online to schedule a meeting with our drug crime attorney in St. Johns County!